 A light went on in Amelia’s eyes.
 “Kevin’s right.
 Let’s go get him.”

-Bob was sitting on the bureau in his room back home, out of power.
-On top of that, the last time Jason looked, his house was overrun with Council guards.
+Bob was sitting on the bureau in Jason’s room back home, out of power.
+On top of that, the last time he looked, his house was overrun with Council guards.
 He shook his head.
 “You know we can’t do that.
 The Council is just waiting to grab us if we show up.”